WebAssembly/spec/spectec/test-prose/TEST.md

 2. Pop the value (V128.CONST c_1) from the stack.
 3. Let c be $vcvtop__(sh_1, sh_2, vcvtop, c_1).
 4. Push the value (V128.CONST c) to the stack.

-Step_pure/local.tee x
-1. Assert: Due to validation, a value is on the top of the stack.
-2. Pop the value val from the stack.
-3. Push the value val to the stack.
-4. Push the value val to the stack.
-5. Execute the instruction (LOCAL.SET x).

 Step_read/block bt instr*
 1. Let z be the current state.